nicholassull/mad-libs-c-sharp/README.md

 * _Navigate to MadLibs.Solution/MadLibs in your terminal._
 * _Run the command below_
 > dotnet run
-* _Copy and paste the local host url provided in the terminal into a web browser and enjoy!_
+* _Copy and paste the local host URL provided in the terminal into a web browser and enjoy!_

 ## Known Bugs